pawanpaudel93/argateway/Api.md

 # ArGateway API Documentation

-ArGateway is a JavaScript library for managing and selecting Arweave gateways based on various routing methods.
+ArGateway is a JavaScript library for selecting Arweave gateways based on various routing methods.
 This document provides detailed information about the library's API.

 ## Table of Contents